MicrosoftDocs/azure-docs/articles/data-share/scripts/powershell/add-datasets-powershell.md

 ---
-title: "PowerShell script: Add a blob dataset to a Data Share | Microsoft Docs"
+title: "PowerShell script: Add a blob dataset to an Azure Data Share | Microsoft Docs"
 description: This PowerShell script adds a blob dataset to an existing share.
 services: data-share
 author: t-roupa